-1. Have a dedicated homeschooling space.
+1. Homeschool room setup ideas: Have a dedicated homeschooling space.

-The dedicated space may be a room, an area in the basement, a table set up in the corner of your family room, or even in a closet.
+The dedicated space may be an entire separate homeschool room, an area in the basement, a table set up in the corner of your family room, or even in a closet.
 (That’s right!
-I said you can effectively put a homeschool classroom in a closet!)
+I said you can effectively put a homeschool room in a closet!)

 The trick to keeping your homeschooling day organized and moving forward is having everything you need within arm’s reach.
 If you have to get up and hunt for pencils, crayons, and paper each time you need it, it will break concentration and can easily derail your homeschooling day (especially if you are teaching younger children).

 YOU MAY ALSO LIKE: 35 HOMESCHOOL ROOM IDEAS FOR SMALL SPACES

-Also, at the end of each learning day, everyone involved should spend time putting away items and cleaning the area so it is organized for the next session.
+Also, at the end of each learning day, everyone involved should spend time putting away items and cleaning the homeschool room or area so it is organized for the next session.

 ALSO CHECK OUT : HOW TO PUT A SMALL HOMESCHOOL ROOM IN A BEDROOM

-5. Include fun stuff in your school room to make it feel like their own.
+Want to decorate your homeschool room?
+Be sure to include fun stuff in your school room to make it feel like their own.

 I let my daughter decide how she wanted to decorate some areas of the room and where she wanted to hang things so that she felt invested in her learning space.

 affiliate links are used in this post